Jake Gyllenhaal: 2005–2011: Brokeback Mountain and leading roles

 You know it's flattering when there's a rumor that says I'm bisexual.
 It means I can play more kinds of roles.
 I'm open to whatever people want to call me.
 I've never really been attracted to men sexually, but I don't think I would be afraid of it if it happened.

-Gyllenhaal narrated the 2005 short animated film The Man Who Walked Between the Towers, based on Mordicai Gerstein's book of the same name about Philippe Petit's famous stunt.
-In January 2007, as host of Saturday Night Live, he put on a sparkly evening dress and sang "And I Am Telling You I'm Not Going" from the musical Dreamgirls for his opening monologue, dedicating the song to his "unique fan base... the fans of Brokeback".
-Later, Gyllenhaal starred in David Fincher's mystery thriller Zodiac (2007), based on the Zodiac Killer.
+Gyllenhaal narrated the 2005 animated short film The Man Who Walked Between the Towers, based on Mordicai Gerstein's book of the same name about Philippe Petit's famous highwire stunt.
+As the guest host of Saturday Night Live in January 2007, Gyllenhaal wore a sparkly evening dress and sang the song "And I Am Telling You I'm Not Going" from the musical Dreamgirls, dedicating it to his "unique fan base ... the fans of Brokeback".
+The same year, Gyllenhaal starred in David Fincher's mystery thriller Zodiac about the Zodiac Killer.
 He played Robert Graysmith, a San Francisco Chronicle political cartoonist.
-In preparation for his role, Gyllenhaal met Graysmith, and videotaped him to study his mannerisms and behavior.
-The film received a positive response; writing for The Sydney Morning Herald, Paul Byrnes opined that it was "poignant, provocative and haunting", and called Gyllenhaal "terrific".
+In preparation for the role, Gyllenhaal videotaped Graysmith so he could study his mannerisms.
+The film received favorable reviews, with Paul Byrnes of The Sydney Morning Herald calling Gyllenhaal "terrific" in his role.
 He next starred opposite Meryl Streep, Alan Arkin and Reese Witherspoon in 2007's Rendition, a Gavin Hood-directed political thriller about the U.S. policy of extraordinary rendition.
 Although it garnered a mixed response, New York magazine's David Edelstein called Gyllenhaal "compelling ... he's a reticent actor.
 But he builds that limitation into the character".
 Two years later, he co-starred with Tobey Maguire and Natalie Portman in Jim Sheridan's Brothers, a 2009 remake of Susanne Bier's Danish film of the same name.
 It was met with mixed reviews and moderate box office returns, but Anthony Quinn of The Independent thought Gyllenhaal and Maguire gave "honest performances".
 Gyllenhaal has also claimed that Maguire's performance in the film influenced his acting throughout his career.

 The following year, Gyllenhaal played the lead role in Prince of Persia: The Sands of Time, an adaptation of the video game of the same name, produced by Jerry Bruckheimer and released by Disney.
 He starred opposite Anne Hathaway in the romantic-comedy Love & Other Drugs, released on November 24, 2010, which gained him a Golden Globe Award nomination.
 The Guardians Philip French welcomed Gyllenhaal's choice of a comic role, in contrast to his previous film roles, but thought the film "stumbles badly".
 For his sole project in 2011, he portrayed Colter Stevens, a U.S. Army Aviation captain, in the 2011 time-travel thriller Source Code.
 Despite noting the film's unrealistic plot, Peter Howell of the Toronto Star praised the prime performances of the cast.